johntrimble/johntrimble.github.io/_drafts/weight-decay-is-not-l-regularization.md

 \Theta_{t+1} = (1 - \alpha \lambda)\Theta_t - \alpha \cdot \nabla L_{data}(\Theta_t)
 $$

+Again we have a $\lambda$ term, in this case to control the strength of the weight decay.
+Larger values of $\lambda$ cause the weights to shrink more aggressively.
 The $( 1 - \alpha \lambda)$ term is generally a value a little less than 1 which causes the weights to "decay" exponentially over time, hence the name.

 ## Why Were They Considered the Same?